 Argentina and Portugal also have towns named Santa Cruz.
 You'll get to what you're looking for a lot faster if you add the word "California" to your search.

 You'll need more than just a place to sleep while you're in Santa Cruz.
-Take a look at things to do in Santa Cruz for a weekend getaway or find out what the best things to do are.
+Research things to do in Santa Cruz for a weekend getaway.

 - The coast runs more or less east-west at Santa Cruz, along the upper arc of the Monterey Bay.
 The other towns in the area are all east of Santa Cruz itself.